chu0802/SnD/README.md

 - The `--order` argument specifies an offset to shift the pre-defined dataset sequence.
 - For detailed task orders of each training sequence, refer to the supplementary materials.
+- The whole process of training and evaluation on a single training sequence using 4x V100 GPUs takes approximately **150 minutes** on our devices.
 ---

 ### Inference